1999 Jiji earthquake: Damage

 Damage caused by the earthquake included 2,415 deaths, 29 missing, 11,305 severely wounded, with 51,711 buildings completely destroyed, 53,768 buildings severely damaged, and a total of NT$300 billion (US$10 billion) worth of damage.
 Power was cut to a large proportion of the island, due to damage to power stations, transmission stations, and the automatic shutdown of Taiwan's three nuclear power plants, which were restarted two days later.
 National electricity provider Taipower stated that a day after the quake power had been restored to 59% of the country.
 102 major bridges were badly damaged, with many having to be torn down.
 The Central Cross-Island Highway, at the time the only major complete route across the mountains in central Taiwan, was badly damaged.
 Subsequent storm damage and the high cost of restoration means that the highway remains partially closed as of 2018.
 There were a total of 132 landslides during the main quake and the aftershocks, some causing loss of life as rockfalls crushed houses.
 870 schools suffered damage, with 125 severely damaged, closing many down for months or even permanently in a few cases.

 Central Taiwan

-The effects of the earthquake were most severe in central Taiwan, particularly in Nantou County and Taichung County.
-Towns such as Puli suffered huge damage, and the majority of the casualties were concentrated in these regions.
+In Nantou County, towns such as Puli suffered heavy damage, and there were 846 deaths, 153 missing and 1,889 injuries.
 Due to the relatively remote location of many of the affected settlements, aid from the central government took some time to reach some survivors.
+About 80 percent of houses in Zhongliao were severely damaged or destroyed.

+At least 1,074 deaths and 3,648 injuries were reported in Taichung County, where 3,211 houses were destroyed.
 The Port of Taichung, one of Taiwan's major commercial harbours, was badly damaged and had to be temporarily closed.